Country of origin: Zambia

 He grew WellCare Health Plans, Inc. from a small, struggling HMO (Health Maintenance Organization) to America’s fifth-largest.

-A cardiologist born in Africa of Indian parents is the man responsible for almost single-handedly transforming the face of healthcare in Florida.
-Even after building up WellCare Health Plans, Inc. from a fledgling HMO to America’s fifth largest, Kiran C. Patel continues to serve the medical community by seeking to revolutionize patient care.
+A cardiologist born in Africa of Indian parents is the man responsible for almost single-handedly transforming the face of health care in Florida.
+Even after building up WellCare Health Plans, Inc. from a fledgling HMO to America’s fifth largest, Kiran C. Patel continues to serve the medical community.

 In 1980, Patel moved to Florida where he grew a reputation as a distinguished cardiologist.
-But, being dissatisfied with simply excelling at his job, his mission became one of making healthcare efficient, affordable and accessible.
+But, being dissatisfied with simply excelling at his job, his mission became making health care efficient, affordable and accessible.